Siege of Château Gaillard: Aftermath

 Having captured Château Gaillard, Philip launched a campaign into English-held territory.
 Plantagenet prestige and morale had suffered badly.
 They had lost their fine castles, and their relief attempt had resulted in total defeat.
-Normandy did not put up much of a fight, and Philip then took Rouen and pushed on all the way to the coast.
+Normandy did not put up much of a fight, and Philip then took ducal capital of Rouen.
 His campaign gained him several principalities, including Anjou and Touraine.
 Plantagenet holdings in France were diminishing.
 Château Gaillard's commander, Roger de Lacy, returned to England to begin work reinforcing his own castle at Pontefract.

 In England, where King John was already unpopular, the fall of Château Gaillard meant the loss of even more prestige.
 A king who could not even keep control of his own castles and failed to come to the assistance of loyal lords holding out under siege in his name was considered a weak king.
 It is likely that the humiliation of Château Gaillard played a part in the decision of English barons to challenge King John.
 That in turn led to one of the most important events in English history: the sealing of Magna Carta.

+Historiographical Context

+One of the earliest surviving accounts of the siege comes from a 13th century French chronicle, The Tales of a Minstrel of Reims, which was translated and edited by Randall T. Pippenger.
+It's a source which focuses primarily on the ideas of honor and the good moral conduct of Roger de Lacy and Phillip the second during the siege.
+It is a source which gives little mind to the actual military strategies used in the siege, and instead focuses on what the French people of the 13th century would have found important, that being the honor and conduct of those fighting on both sides.
+Later historians would focus much more on the construction of the castle and the military operations surrounding the siege.

+In the book The Medieval Fortress we see a much more thorough analysis of Château Gaillard’s design and architectural innovations.
+This source talks about the innovations of castles design, being one of the most modern on the continent and certainly within France itself, and its use of many brand new technologies such as having the first stone machicoulis in France as well as walls designed to deflect artillery and siege weapons.

+One of the most comprehensive modern texts on the sieges comes from Battles of the Medieval World, 1000 - 1500.
+This text gives an analysis of the military, architectural, and political aspects of the castle and its siege.
+It talks about how the taking of the castle was not only a necessary part of a successful military campaign within Normandy, but also struck a major blow to the political legitimacy of English rule within Normandy.